Bryan De La Cruz Player Props: Marlins vs. Padres

 Padres Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Padres pitching staff ranks 18th in the league.
+- The pitching staff for the Padres has a collective 8.5 K/9, which ranks 19th in the league.

-- The Padres' 4.01 team ERA ranks 10th among all MLB pitching staffs.
+- The Padres have a 3.98 team ERA that ranks 10th among all MLB pitching staffs.

+- Musgrove (2-2) takes the mound for the Padres in his seventh start of the season.
+He's put together a 5.64 ERA in 30 1/3 innings pitched, with 31 strikeouts.

-- His last appearance came on Thursday against the Washington Nationals, when the lefty threw five innings, surrendering one earned run while allowing four hits.
+- In his most recent outing on Friday against the New York Yankees, the righty went 6 1/3 innings, giving up one earned run while surrendering six hits.

-- The 30-year-old has an ERA of 5.22, with 9.7 strikeouts per nine innings, in 10 games this season.
-Opposing hitters have a .244 batting average against him.
+- The 30-year-old has amassed an ERA of 5.64, with 9.2 strikeouts per nine innings, in six games this season.
+Opponents are batting .278 against him.

 © 2023 Data Skrive.
 All rights reserved.